 It's become a huge problem for the administration and for just the way we tolerate life in general right now is that the real news, the big news that's happening, is squashed by the narrative that is presented.

-Um and they'll take those small bits and pieces and they'll spin it.
+And they'll take those small bits and pieces and they'll spin it.

-Happened during the Manchester attack as well, where as people like CNN were throwing out uh different headlines as the attack was unfolding, but had nothing to do with that, just had to do that, or even would go after the people that were exclusively covering that.
+Happened during the Manchester attack as well, where people like CNN were throwing out different headlines as the attack was unfolding, but had nothing to do with that.

-Yeah, I mean, well they made that statement about Fox.
+Yeah, I mean, well, they made that statement about Fox.

-It was what's driving prime time.
+It was what's driving primetime.

 And what are we talking about?

-We're talking about the uh Trump asked Intel Chiefs to dispute the FBI Russian probe, and what is Fox talking about?
+We're talking about the Trump-ass Intel chiefs to dispute the FBI Russian probe.

 Yeah, I think that's just the nature of it.

-Wes looking at the statements that the president made on NATO, the job of NATO right now and the complexities of the world we live in.
+Wes, looking at the statements that the president made on NATO, the job of NATO right now and the complexities of the world we live in, how does NATO play into that?

 We need NATO when it comes to the new threat that we're facing.